archigo/WeaponArcsStarsector/README.md

 ![alt text](Domimator.jpg)

 **Credits goes to**
-LazyWizard - the creator of Lazylib, which is used for vector rotation in this mos.
+LazyWizard - the creator of Lazylib, which is used for vector rotation in this mod.